jSoboil/Dissertation/README.md

 <details>
 <summary>Technical note</summary>
-<p>Before running the model, ensure that the local working directory is set to the location of the .Rproj folder saved on your computer.
-In RStudio, the easiest way to select the local directory path is by pressing Ctrl + Shift + H.<p>
+Before running the model, ensure that the local working directory is set to the location of the .Rproj folder saved on your computer.
+In RStudio, the easiest way to select the local directory path is by pressing Ctrl + Shift + H.

-<p>The coding style throughout the model follows the framework proposed by [Alarid-Escudero F. et al.](https://doi.org/10.1007/s40273-019-00837-x) titled:<p>
+The coding style throughout the model follows the framework proposed by [Alarid-Escudero F. et al.](https://doi.org/10.1007/s40273-019-00837-x) titled:

 >A Need for Change!
 A Coding Framework for Improving Transparency in Decision Modeling.